 6. Repeating the Pattern

 Despite the pain and the knowledge of the harm it causes, we often repeat the same patterns because we are trying to fight our biology and usually won’t win that way.
-The cycle continues, fueled by unresolved trauma and reinforced by the temporary relief our coping mechanisms provide.
+The trauma cycle continues, fueled by unresolved trauma and reinforced by the temporary relief our coping mechanisms provide.

 Learning healthier coping strategies, seeking support from trusted individuals or professionals, and embarking on a journey of self-discovery and healing are key steps toward recovery.